joey-02/OBG-Onboarding/Docs/Syllabus.md

 ###### Homework: Setup twitter, discord, and spend 15 minutes scrolling on twitter

 # [Week2](https://github.com/0xkrabbypatty/OBG-Onboarding/blob/main/Slide%20Decks/Week2%20-%20OBG%20onboarding.pptx.pdf): What Problems do Blockchains Solve: Blockchain's Origin Story
+This lecture is based off of [this series](https://pet3rpan.medium.com/history-of-things-before-bitcoin-cryptocurrency-part-one-e199f02ca380)
 - Why encryption is important
 - Diffie, Hellman, Merkle, and how public cryptography started
 - What were the crypto wars